Incorporation of random alloy GaBi$_{x}$As$_{1-x}$ barriers in InAs quantum dot molecules: alloy strain and orbital effects towards enhanced tunneling: Coherent Tunneling of Hole States Through an Alloyed Barrier

-\paragraph*{} For the geometry of the dots given, we have found 7\% alloy to be the optimal concentration.
-Figure~\ref{fig:spacing-7_e-field_0.07} shows the results for a QMD with a \ce{GaBi_{0.07}As_{0.93}} inter-dot barrier.
+\paragraph*{} For the geometry of the dots given, we have found 7\% alloy to be the optimal concentration for tunnel coupling enhancement.
+Figure~\ref{fig:spacing-7_e-field_0.07} shows the results for a QDM with a \ce{GaBi_{0.07}As_{0.93}} inter-dot barrier.
 A threefold increase in anticrossing energy from the non-alloyed case occurs.
 A 7\% Bi alloy was the highest concentration we found where all the states were well confined in the dot.
 While higher alloy concentrations can have larger anti-crossing energies, the states tend to lose their dot like characteristics.
 Controlled amount of leakage into the barrier can be beneficial in increasing the anticrossing energy and creating a more strongly coupled molecular state.
-However, the large amount of confinement loss at 8\% and higher leads to poorly behaved states that are more sensitive to the alloy disorder.
+However, the large amount of confinement loss at 8\% and higher alloy concentrations leads to poorly behaved states that are more sensitive to the alloy disorder.

 \paragraph*{} Figure~\ref{fig:crossing} shows the energy splitting between two lowest energy hole states as a function of the applied field for concentrations up to 7\%.
 These two states represent the lowest energy state for the bottom dot and the top dot, or, in the case of resonance, the symmetric and anti-symmetric between the two dots.
 The minimum energy difference occurs at tunnel resonance.
 The magnitude of the difference at resonance is the anti-crossing energy and indicates the strength of the tunnel coupling.
 From Figure~\ref{fig:crossing}, the resonance shift to higher electrical bias as alloy concentration increases is clear.
 Moreover, as the alloy concentration increases, we see the increase in anticrossing energy, increasing three-fold between a non-alloyed barrier and a 7\% alloy composition.